 Expertise to put you and your child at ease

-Specialize in kidney function and kidney diseases.
-They check for metabolic problems that may cause kidney stones.
+Nephrologists: They specialize in kidney function and kidney diseases.
+They check for metabolic problems that might cause kidney stones.

-Help to discover eating patterns that may contribute to kidney stones.
-They also develop an eating plan that may help prevent new kidney stones in the future.
+Registered dietitians: They help discover eating patterns that could contribute to kidney stones.
+They also develop an eating plan to help prevent new kidney stones in the future.

 Treatments and research

 Shock wave lithotripsy